ossuminc/riddl/doc/src/hugo/content/language/common/lang-conventions.md

 Not every definition is a container as it only applies to concepts like `domain`, `context` and `entity`.

-The full list of all Container types is as follows:
+The full list of all Container definitions is as follows:

 * `topic`
 * `feature`